lf-edge/ekuiper/docs/en_US/restapi/services.md

 }
 ```

-An example of a request for a file on the Kuiper server:
+An example of a request for a file on the eKuiper server:
 ```json
 {
   "name":"random",